 Recently, David Pritchard pointed his Facebook friends to a short article which began like this:

 Imagine a place where God's call to see children valued and cared for goes unheard.
 Imagine that in this place children are ignored, excluded and treated as insignificant.
-Now imagine that place is a church
+Now imagine that place is a church.

 Viva News, 11